Duff Floyd: Early life

-Duff Floyd was born on November 5, 1900 to Jefferson Jackson "Jeff" Floyd and Mary Adeline "Addie" Linn.
+Duff Floyd was born on November 5, 1900, to Jefferson Jackson "Jeff" Floyd and Mary Adeline "Addie" Linn.
 On February 1, 1929, nine years into Prohibition, Floyd enlisted as a Justice Department Prohibition agent in Georgia.
-Originally appointed to a territory that covered Athens, Georgia, he soon established a strong track record, including the capture of a moonshine operation south of Loganville, Georgia on his first assignment.
+Originally appointed to a territory that covered Athens, Georgia, he soon established a strong track record, including the capture of a moonshine operation south of Loganville, Georgia, on his first assignment.
 His success led to his transfer to the more active moonshining territory of Cherokee, Dawson, Gilmer, Jackson, and Pickens counties, where he would remain the rest of his career.

 North and Northwest Georgia

 During the height of his career, Floyd worked with authorities from Cherokee, Dawson, Gilmer, and Pickens counties to chase "hot rod trippers", as moonshine transporters had come to be known because of their modified automobiles that, in the 1930s, had given rise to stock car racing.
 In one particularly memorable chase, the Pickens County sheriff shot out the rear tires of Floyd's automobile as he tried to keep up with a car loaded with moonshine.

 His position brought him into regular contact with Cherokee County's John Henry Hardin, known at the time as the "moonshine king of Georgia".
 A Sunday school teacher and former deacon of the Sixes Methodist Church, Hardin often sang religious hymns while working, operating and subcontracting pot stills on land that later became part of Lake Allatoona.
-Floyd's efforts led to findings of guilt in two federal liquor cases brought against Hardin, effectively ending a career that had once seen Hardin "worth half a million dollars right after World War I" - worth nearly USD $6,000,000 in 2014.
+Floyd's efforts led to findings of guilt in two federal liquor cases brought against Hardin, effectively ending a career that had once seen Hardin "worth half a million dollars right after World War I" - worth nearly US$6,000,000 in 2014.
 In the latter stages of Floyd's career, the ATF relied on his past experience flying airplanes as an observer for the Coast Guard in the 1930s, as the ATF integrated an aerial strategy into its moonshine investigations.